xaviershay/roborabb/README.md

 Compatibility
 -------------

 Only tested on ruby 1.9.3.
-Require 1.9, since it uses new style hashes.
+Requires 1.9, since it uses new style hashes.

 Developing
 ----------